 Creating a Timeframe

-The length on of time an investor has will determine the types of strategies he or she will use for maintaining their portfolio.
-For instance, a young college graduate will have more time to accrue a substantial level of return on investment than a worker who is in their forties or fifties.
-Find out how to save for retirement later in life here.
+The length of time an investor has determines the types of strategies he or she will use for maintaining their portfolio.
+For instance, a young college graduate will generally have more time to accrue a substantial level of return on investment than a worker who is in their 40s or 50s.

 Determine How Much You Can Invest